caltechlibrary/datatools/how-to/reorder-a-comma-delimited-string.md

-# Re-order a comma delimiter string
+# Reorder a comma delimiter string

 The examples below are each borken down in two parts.
 The first part shows a short version of the commands you might use in practice.